jlehegaret/cs171-project/process_doc/design_details.md

-# Section 4 - Our Design Process - the Details about the Pieces
+# Section 4 cont. - Our Design Process - Continued Overview

 * *return to [The Seed and Zona's take](design.md)*
 * *proceed to [Evolution](design_index.md)*